greenelab/meta-review/manuscript.md

 Second, timestamps can protect against attempts to rewrite a manuscript's history.
 Since timestamps cannot be backdated, alternative histories would have to be created in advance, which is generally infeasible.
 Therefore, timestamping can help ensure accurate manuscript histories, potentially alleviating certain authorship disputes.
+Note that OpenTimestamps is highly scalable and free to use since it encodes many timestamps into a single Bitcoin transaction.
+However, as a result, timestamps are reliant on third-party calendar services until they are upgraded at which point their lineage to the blockchain becomes self-contained.

 We designed Manubot to power the next generation of scholarly manuscript.
 Manubot transforms publication, making it permissionless, reproducible, free of charge, and largely open source.